raulpy271/pyfunge/README.md

 # pyfunge

-An Interpreter of the language Befunge written in Python.
+An Interpreter of the language Befunge-93 written in Python.
 This language is an [esoteric](https://esolangs.org/wiki/Main_Page) language that was created to demonstrate the difficulty of creating a compiller.
 Also, the language is simple because it only has a small set of commands, but they are a bit different from commom languages, so the code is weird.

 The language is made up of a stack, so you don't store values in variables, you push/pop values into a global stack.
 In commom language each command has an order and you run the commands one after the other, in a single order.
 But in Befunge, the code are placed in a 2D grid, so you have four different execution flows, from left to right, from right to left, bottom to top and top to bottom.
 The below program prints `1` using the normal flow and then prints `2` following the top to down flow.